TheLoneGuy/Home-Loan-Calculator/README.md

 # Home-Loan-Calculator
-1. Download HCL_setup
-2. Complete the setup process
-3. Run the program
+1. Download all the files and make sure there are in the same folder.
+2. Run index.py